ChikeMartin/genre-classifier/README.md

 ![MFCC spectrum](https://haythamfayek.com/assets/posts/post1/filter_banks_raw.jpg)
 Image source: https://haythamfayek.com/

-These "images" are then into the CNN model, which still requires a bit more hyperparameter tuning.
+These "images" are then fed into the CNN model, which as of yet still requires a some hyperparameter tuning.

 Asides from the music genre classification itself as an objective, this project also aims to create and display a complete package (contained within audiosep) of reusable blocks of code.